 '''

-Grammar: check-mx ( fail | warn | ignore );
+Grammar: check-mx (fail | warn | ignore);

-Blocks: options, view, zone (primary)

-Tags: zone

 '''

 Checks whether an MX record appears to refer to an IP address.

 This checks whether the MX record appears to refer to an IP address.
 The default is to warn.
 Other possible values are fail and ignore.